-Most Boy Scout troops keep a library of merit badge pamphlets and other resources.
+Most Scouts BSA Troops keep a library of merit badge pamphlets and other resources.
 The Librarian is a youth member of the troop who takes care of this troop literature.

 The description and requirements below are an example.
 Adjust them as necessary to meet the needs of your troop.
 The printable copy also includes a self evaluation form for the position.